 What is gravity?

 Gravity is very important to our everyday lives.
-Without Earth's gravity we would fly right off it.
-We'd all have to be strapped down all the time.
-If you kicked a ball, it would fly off forever.
+Without Earth's gravity we would fly right off our planet!
+We'd all have to be strapped down all the time and if you kicked a ball, it would fly off forever.
 While it might be fun to try for a few minutes, we certainly couldn't live life on Earth without gravity.

 Gravity also is important on a larger scale.
 It is the Sun's gravity that keeps the Earth in orbit around the Sun.
 Life on Earth needs the Sun's light and warmth to survive.
 Gravity helps the Earth to stay just the right distance from the Sun, so it's not too hot or too cold.